ovh/docs/pages/web_cloud/web_hosting/ssl_on_webhosting/guide.en-gb.md

 To correct this, read our tutorial “[Rewrite the URL for accessing my website using mod_rewrite via the .htaccess file](/pages/web_cloud/web_hosting/htaccess_url_rewriting_using_mod_rewrite)” or contact a [specialist provider](https://partner.ovhcloud.com/en-gb/directory/) if you experience any difficulties.

-- 2: Some elements of the web page are not redirected correctly to elements encrypted in "HTTPS":
+- 2: Some elements of the web page are not redirected correctly to elements encrypted in HTTPS:

-To correct this, you need to ensure that your entire website is encrypted using HTTPS protocol.
+To correct this, you need to ensure that your entire website is accessed via the HTTPS protocol.
-If you need help with this, please refer to our tutorial [Web Hosting: switching your website to HTTPS](/pages/web_cloud/web_hosting/ssl-activate-https-website) , or contact a [specialist provider](https://partner.ovhcloud.com/en-gb/directory/) if you experience any difficulties.
+If you need help with this, please refer to our tutorial [Web Hosting: switching your website to HTTPS](/pages/web_cloud/web_hosting/ssl-activate-https-website), or contact a [specialist provider](https://partner.ovhcloud.com/en-gb/directory/) if you experience any difficulties.

 > [!success]
 >
-> The elements concerned on the web page can be seen directly from the SSL information of the web browser, by consulting the *details of the Certificate*.
+> The elements concerned on the web page can be identifed from the SSL information of the web browser, by consulting the *details of the certificate*.
 >

 #### You have ordered a Sectigo EV SSL along with your Web Hosting plan, but the certificate is not yet active and the Web Hosting plan is not working properly

 This situation is linked to the steps you need to take to activate SSL EV on your web hosting plan.

-If you need help with this, please refer to our guide on [Using an EV SSL certificate for your website](/pages/web_cloud/web_hosting/ssl_ev) to resolve this situation.
+Please refer to our guide on [Using an EV SSL certificate for your website](/pages/web_cloud/web_hosting/ssl_ev) to resolve this situation.

 > [!primary]
 >
-> If the EV SSL certificate is not fully active, the order will never be closed and will never generate an invoice.
+> If the EV SSL certificate is not fully active, the order cannot be completed and will not generate an invoice.
 As a result, the web hosting service will not work properly.
 >

 #### After the Sectigo SSL Certificate (DV or EV) expires, you receive the error "No attached domain with ssl enabled or no attached domain that redirect on hosting IPs, please use hosting IP in your domain zone"

 This error occurs whenever the Sectigo SSL Certificate (activated directly from the Web Hosting plan) expires and the IP address of the Web Hosting plan changes.
-For this reason, you will need to point your domain name to the correct IP address (type A record), directly from your domain name’s active DNS zone.
+For this reason, you will need to point your domain name to the correct IP address (type A record), in your domain name’s active DNS zone.

-To retrieve the IP address of your web hosting plan, please refer to our guide on [List of IP addresses for clusters and web hosting plans](/pages/web_cloud/web_hosting/clusters_and_shared_hosting_IP).
+To retrieve the IP address of your web hosting plan, please refer to our guide: [List of IP addresses for clusters and web hosting plans](/pages/web_cloud/web_hosting/clusters_and_shared_hosting_IP).
 To edit your domain name’s active DNS zone, please read our guide on [Editing an OVHcloud DNS zone](/pages/web_cloud/domains/dns_zone_edit).

 ## Go further